 - Are accessible, engaging, and collaborative

-With the professional advice of advising and coaching professionals, and other support staff, at-risk students will implement a self-designed Personal Academic Success Plan to improve their academic standing.
+With the advice of coaching professionals and support staff, at-risk students will implement a self-designed Personal Academic Success Plan to improve their academic standing.

-- Education is human right, and robust academic support programs are essential that all students have educational access and opportunity.
+- Education is a human right: robust academic support programs are essential for all students to have educational access and opportunity.

-The Academic Resource Core - Mentoring Program, known as A.R.C., under the AEP program strives to work collaboratively with the various departments in Student Affairs, academic deans’ offices, and other University offices to ensure that students receive the necessary and appropriate support to achieve their personal, academic, and professional goals.
-Whether one-on-one mentoring or group sessions to encourage, enrich and empower students the goal is to bridge (or ARC) them to their hidden potential.
+The Academic Resource Core-Mentoring Program (A.R.C.) strives to work collaboratively with the various departments in academics, Student Affairs, and other University offices to ensure that students receive the necessary and appropriate support to achieve their personal, academic, and professional goals.
+Whether through one-on-one mentoring or group sessions in order to encourage, enrich, and empower students, the ultimate goal is to act as a bridge for students to reach their hidden potential.